 tea infuser, or mini fine mesh strainer

-1. Cook all ingredients, except tea, in pan over low heat until just beginning to simmer.
+1. Cook all ingredients, except tea, in pan over medium-low heat until just beginning to simmer.

 2. Strain into mug.